ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

   completed: boolean;
 }

-const TODOS_STATE_TOKEN = new StateToken<TodoStateModel[]>('todos');
+// Most likely declared in a different file const TODOS_STATE_TOKEN = new StateToken<TodoStateModel[]>('todos');

 // Note: the @State model type is inferred from in your token.